ToruNiina/Boost.toml/README.md

 `toml::string` can safely be converted to an lvalue of `std::string`.

-Because `std::time_t` is integral type, it collides with `get<integer>`.
+Because `std::time_t` is an integral type, it collides with `toml::integer`.
 Thus getting `std::time_t` from datetime objects is not supported.

-Boost.chrono normally requires building and linking.
-To use it as a header only library, some preprocessor macros are needed.
-Currently, it is not supported.
+Boost.chrono is currently not supported.

 `toml::array` can be converted to a class that ...
 * has member types named `iterator` and `value_type`